joachim-gassen/tidycovid19/README.md

 ### Plot Covid-19 Stripes

-**NEW**: Another option to visualize the spread of Covid-19, in particular if you want to compare many countries, is to produce a stripes-based visualization.
+Another option to visualize the spread of Covid-19, in particular if you want to compare many countries, is to produce a stripes-based visualization.
 Meet the Covid-19
 stripes:

 ``` r